 “I don’t want to go, it’s not fun, anymore.”

-And that is all there is to it.
-When we take those negative feelings, and shift them to positive ones through possibilities, we feel differently about our choices, and are in the right frame of mind to make the best decisions for ourselves and others.
-I hope these 5 steps help you to get your routine humming in a way that brings you and your child smiles.
+When you and I take those negative feelings and shift them to positive ones, we feel differently about our choices, and when that happens, we are in the right frame of mind to make the best decisions for ourselves and others.

 Feel free to contact me if you have any specific questions.
 Happy Tuesday!